nicolasserrano/CS/Tomcat.md

 To execute this sp file:
 1. Open a Command Prompt Window (type CMD after clicking in the Start button of Windows)
 2. Change to the drive whre the file is.
 Example: >F:
+3. Change to the Java8 folder: >cd Java8
-3. Type the name of the file: sp
+4. Type the name of the file: >sp